dgcfung/korilla-receipts/README.md

 - You should have all three receipts rendered by now.
 Add some basic styling (at the very least) to make it easier to distinguish them from each other.

-## Bonus
+## Part 4: Update State, Mate

-Add a button with an onClick to your receipts that changes the value of paid from **false** to **true**.
-Once clicked the receipt should immediately disappear from the browser view.
+- Add a button with an onClick to each receipt that toggles the value of `paid` on that specific receipt between **false** and **true**.

-This may require some additional research...
+- Make sure you can see the change rendering in your browser when you click the button.

-## CSS Bonus
+## Bonus/CSS Bonus

-Animate each receipt to uniformly transition to a bigger size on a mouse hover.
+Update your code so that when the value of `paid` on a receipt becomes **true**, the receipt disppears from the browser.